 |

-The Code of Canons of the Eastern Churches is the first integrated code of canon law for the Eastern Catholic Churches.
-Promulgated by John Paul II in 1990 and taking force in 1991, the Eastern Code replaced scattered legislation that had, in part, governed the Eastern Catholic Church during the second half of the twentieth century.
-The Eastern Code stands alongside the Johanno-Pauline Code of 1983 as a primary legislative document of the Catholic Church today. • Eastern Code, current English • Eastern Code, current Latin • Eastern Code, original Latin. |
+| The Code of Canons of the Eastern Churches in force, as amended, in all Eastern Catholic Churches since 1 October 1991, is the first integrated code of canon law for the Eastern Catholic Churches.
+The Eastern Code replaced scattered legislation that had, in part, governed the Eastern Churches during the second half of the twentieth century.
+The Eastern Code stands alongside the Johanno-Pauline Code of 1983 as a primary legislative document of the Catholic Church today.

 Codificatio Iuris Canonici Orientalis I - IV